Coordimap

 2. Which real upstream system owns the assets being discovered?

-Important Note About id vs data_source_id
+Important Note About id vs scope_id

 How Identity Works In Coordimap